tushar25bai11335-design/Vityarthi_project/README.md

 >Runs in terminal / command prompt
 Basically… if Python runs, the program runs.

-Steps to Install & Run the Project
+**Steps to Install & Run the Project**

 You don’t really “install” it.
 Just these steps:

-Install Python (if not already)
+1-Install Python (if not already)

-Download the project folder
+2-Download the project folder

-Go inside /src
+3-Go inside /src

-Open terminal there
+4-Open terminal there

-Run the command
+5-Run the command

 python grocery.py

-If the screen shows the menu → you’re good to go.
+6-If the screen shows the menu → you’re good to go.

-Instructions for Testing
+7-Instructions for Testing

 There isn’t any complicated testing.
 Just play around with the options, like:

-Add a few items
+~Add a few items

-Try editing an item
+~Try editing an item

-Delete one
+~Delete one

-Show category summary
+~Show category summary

-Apply discount
+~Apply discount

-Press exit and check final bill
+~Press exit and check final bill

 Best test is entering things in the wrong way too (typos, numbers, etc.)
 The program reacts quite okay.